Normalcy Bias Definition: The Hidden Trap in Investor Psychology

 The Psychology Behind the Normalcy Bias

 The normalcy bias is deeply rooted in human psychology.
 Our brains naturally tend to seek comfort in the familiar and resist change.
-In the context of investing, this can manifest as an unwillingness to accept that market conditions are changing, even when presented with clear evidence.
+In investing, this can manifest as an unwillingness to accept that market conditions are changing, even when presented with clear evidence.

 Charlie Munger, Warren Buffett’s long-time partner, once remarked, “The human mind is a lot like the human egg, and the human egg has a shut-off device.
 When one sperm gets in, it shuts down so the next one can’t get in.”
 This analogy aptly describes how the normalcy bias can prevent investors from considering alternative viewpoints or new information once they’ve formed an opinion about market conditions.